-Nine years ago when my daughter was a baby, I stayed at the Biltmore and the staff met all the needs of traveling with a baby (see earlier review below).
-In April 2009, traveling with my four young children, I found the same high quality service and amenities available for this age range as well.
+When my daughter was a baby, I stayed at the Biltmore and the staff met all the needs of traveling with a baby (see earlier review below).
+Later, when my family had grown and I was traveling with my four young children, I found the same high quality service and amenities available for this age range as well.

 Upon arrival at my adjoining rooms, I found a pop-up tent for the kids to play in and four kids’ lunch boxes, each filled with Ty animals, granola bars, fruit, gummy bears, and juice.
 Four kids’ robes and a packet of trendy kids’ shampoos and conditioners had been placed on the beds with little slippers on the bedside floor.
 The most memorable touches were in the bathrooms where my four kids’ names were spelled out in sponge letters on both bathtubs.
 What an embracing and memorable welcome for them!
 The two adjoining rooms afforded plenty of space for my whole family of six with two cozy balconies that overlooked the resort’s casitas, palm trees, and the Santa Ynez Mountains.